 Upload your CV in the appropriate area below (PDF uploads only, please).
 Upload a cover letter in the appropriate areas on the website (PDF uploads only, please).
 In your cover letter please address the four areas in the following order:

-- Describe your experience providing therapy to children, teens, young adults and their families, and describe your experience with with populations struggling with or impacted by SUD and trauma.
+- Describe your experience providing therapy to children, teens, young adults and their families, in particular those impacted by trauma. .
 Please discuss any particular interests or passion you have for this work (two paragraphs maximum).

-- List any specific specific training in therapy modalities that apply to children, teens, young adults, families, and/or SUD work (one paragraph maximum).
+- List any specific specific training in therapy modalities that apply to children, teens, young adults, and families (one paragraph maximum).

 - Describe the characteristics of your preferred work environment/culture.
 Please be specific (one paragraph maximum).